mfgc76/ookdbaddin/README.md

 # ookdbaddin
 openoffice calc addin to connect to kdb+

-This addin adds a formula Q() to openoffice calc.
+This addin adds a formula Q() to openoffice calc to send command to q.
+It may return an atom/list/table or nothing at all.

 The parameters are as follows:

 q("hostname:port:username:password";query;header;flip)